crashappsec/chalk/src/docs/howto-compliance.md

 Chalk was built originally for those internal use cases, to get people the data they need to be able to automate the work they do to graph out the relationships in their software.
-However, the exact same approach turns out to give other companies exactly what they're looking for.
+However, the exact same approach turns out to give other companies extactly what they're looking for.

 #### Digital signatures